Divorce Questions And Lawyer Answers

 AAA Family Law represents clients in the Orlando and Central Florida area in cases of: (a) divorce, (b) paternity (custody disputes between unmarried parents), (c) the modification and establishment of time-sharing (child custody), (d) child support, (e) alimony, (f) matters involving the Department of Revenue and the Department of Children and Family (dependency), (g) adoptions, (i) prenuptial and post-nuptial agreements, (j) domestic violence and other family law issues.

-In the Orlando metro area, please, call Eduardo J. Mejias of AAA Family at (407) 260-6001 and schedule a thirty-minute free initial consultation.
+In the Orlando metro area, please, call Eduardo J. Mejias of AAA Family at (407) 260-6001 and schedule an initial consultation.
 There is an hourly charge for additional consultation time.
 See Family Lawyer Retainer Fee.

 Our attorney retainer fee for contested divorce cases up to the mediation stage ranges between $2,000 and $3,000 depending on its complexity.
 An additional retainer amount is set before the trial if the divorce settlement is not achieved during mediation.
 For an uncontested divorce the fees range from $1,000 to $1,500.